morphenie/MountainShooter/README.md

 ### About

-Help the kitten get to the halloween party on time! 🐾👻 Spooky Paws is a 2D arcade game inspired in Mountain Shooter, develoed with Pygame.
-The game has 2 levels and each level level end with a timeout event.
+Help the kitten get to the halloween party on time! 🐾👻 Spooky Paws is a 2D arcade game inspired in Mountain Shooter, developed with Pygame.
+The game has 2 levels and each level end with a timeout event.

 Control Keys: